NairSiddharth/NairSiddharth/README.md

 ## 🚀 Featured Projects
 - [**Personal Website**](https://github.com/NairSiddharth/Personal-Website)
-  A modern, responsive personal portfolio and resume site built with Next.js, TailwindCSS, and ShadCN.
+  A modern, responsive personal portfolio and resume site built with Next.js, TailwindCSS, and ShadCN components.
+Link on Profile!

 - [**Scentinel**](https://github.com/NairSiddharth/Scentinel)
   A recommendation engine that suggests colognes based on user preferences and past wear history.
+Wrapped in a nice python gui built with NiceGUI, styled with TailWind.
+Executable in Repo!

 - [**sWARm**](https://github.com/NairSiddharth/sWARm)
-  Who said that baseball predictive stats needed to be difficult?
+  Who said that baseball predictive stats needed to be difficult (me :( )?
 Originally started as a machine learning learning project, now I experiment with different algorithms and parameters to match industry-standard metrics like fWAR, bWAR, and WARP!.

 ---